pierre-pretorius/nebulex/guides/introduction/getting-started.md

   gc_memory_check_interval: :timer.seconds(10)
 ```

-If you want to use `:shards` as backend, uncomment the `backend:` option.
+If you want to use `:shards` as the backend, uncomment the `backend:` option.

-> See adapters docs for more information.
+> See the adapter documentation for more information.

-And the `Blog.Cache` module is defined in `lib/blog/cache.ex` by our
+The `Blog.Cache` module is defined in `lib/blog/cache.ex` by our
 `mix nbx.gen.cache` command:

 ```elixir